barriosjorge/gmt_docs/src/introduction.rst

     :scale: 70%
     :alt: Alarm Service Block Diagram

-  Alarm conditions are part of the specification of a component:
+  When a fault condition occurs in a component, it is the responsibility of that component to either handle the fault or to transmit alarms up the supervisory chain until they reach a component that can address the problem, or else eventually up to the operations staff.

+  The alarm system associates (using metadata) a set of actions with every alarm event that has to be monitored manually or executed automatically.
+These actions can include a reference to a workflow or sequence if one has been defined.
+Alarm conditions are part of the specification of a component, shown in the following:

   ..
       Test this out in the future to include external code: